Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 - Serve - Serve with soy sauce, pickled ginger, and/or wasabi.

-Tips for Rolling Perfect Maki
+Tips for Perfect Maki Roll

 - Use the rough side of the nori.
 Place the rice on the rough side of the nori so the shiny side ends up on the outside.
 It looks more polished and professional.
 But if you accidentally flip it, no big deal - it’ll still taste great!